 A matching or non-matching tailored jacket with trousers/skirt

-Trousers should be full length; skirts must be mid-thigh length as a minimum and should be worn with tights.
+Trousers should be full length; skirts must be appropriate business-wear and should be worn with tights.

 Not permitted: Leather or imitation leather; denim; leggings or similar; jeans or jeans style trousers; shorts